redsoxfan0219/portfolio/content/en/docs/sampleworkproducts/modeldocumentation/index.md

 The following are the input controls for the production model:

 - Incoming variables from each source are tested against dictionaries of expected variables.
-If there are meaningful discrepanies, the model execution fails and an error message is logged on AWS CloudWatch.
+If there are meaningful discrepancies, the model execution fails and an error message is logged on AWS CloudWatch.

 ### Output Controls